llf22282776/learngit/readme.txt

 git is the best!
-git  is always the bast
+git  is always the bast!
+git can git everything!